BlocProtocol/BLOC-wiki/docs/API/BLOC-service.md

 ![--help](images/bloc-service/--version.png)

+## Command line arguments

+All the following command line options and arguments must be used when start **bloc-service**

+* You can use them directly in the command line and provided examples
+* Or you can use them in the config file which is the best option

 ### --bind-address arg (=127.0.0.1)

 * Interface for bloc-service RPC
-* Started by default on 127.0.0.1 when running `./bloc-service --config=mycontainer.conf`
+* Started by default on 127.0.0.1 when running either you specified it `./bloc-service --config=myconf.conf`
 * If you want to use local only : 127.0.0.1
 * if you want to open to public : 0.0.0.0d)
 * More details about the [JSON bloc-service API](../wallet-rpc-api.md)